grycap/oscar/docs/index.md

 The following components are deployed inside the Kubernetes cluster in order to support the OSCAR platform:

-- [MinIO](http://minio.io), a high performance distributed object storage server that provides an API compatible with S3.
+- [MinIO](https://min.io), a high-performance distributed object storage server that provides an API compatible with S3.
 - [Knative](https://knative.dev), a Serverless framework to serve container-based applications for synchronous invocations (default Serverless Backend).